Disappearance of Patrick McDermott

-Patrick Kim McDermott (born September 18, 1956) was a Korean American cameraman who disappeared on June 30, 2005, while on an overnight fishing trip off the coast of Los Angeles, California.
+Patrick Kim McDermott (born September 18, 1956 – disappeared June 30, 2005) was a Korean-American cameraman who disappeared on June 30, 2005, while on an overnight fishing trip off the coast of Los Angeles, California.
 He was the on-and-off boyfriend of Olivia Newton-John.
 The United States Coast Guard concluded that he was likely lost at sea.
 Since his disappearance, unsubstantiated claims have been made, particularly in the Australian media, that McDermott faked his own death and is still alive in Mexico.

 Personal life

 McDermott was born in Seoul, South Korea, on September 18, 1956.
 According to McDermott, he believed he was born to a Korean mother and an American father.
 He was placed for adoption by his mother and subsequently adopted by an American family when he was two years old.
 According to his adoption card, his birth name was Kim Chong-nam.
 McDermott married the actress Yvette Nipar in 1992 and divorced around 1994.
 They have a son, Chance McDermott.
 McDermott had filed for bankruptcy in 2000 and had received a court order to pay overdue child support to his former wife.
 He had been in an on–off relationship with Olivia Newton-John for around 9 years prior to his disappearance.
 At the time that Olivia met him, McDermott was working as a lighting designer.